awwright/http-progress/draft-wright-http-patch-byterange.md

 The client MUST NOT send the unsatisfied-range form (e.g. `bytes */1000`); this is not meaningful.

-The client MAY indicate the anticipated final size of the document by providing a complete-length, for example `bytes 0-11/12`.
+The client MAY indicate the anticipated final size of the document by providing the complete-length form, for example `bytes 0-11/12`.
 This value does not affect the success of the write, however the server MAY use it for other purposes, especially for preallocating an optimal amount of space, and deciding when an upload in multiple parts has finished.

 If the client does not know or care about the final length of the document, it MAY use `*` in place of complete-length.
 For example, `bytes 0-11/*`.
 Most random access writes will follow this form.